microsoft/pxt/docs/extensions/github-docs.md

 ```

-## Step 4: Add a comment annotation to the function
+## Step 4: Add a comment annotation to the function/block definition

 Once you have a markdown file added to your extension, it's time to link that page to the function using a comment annotation by specifying a "help path".